slysik/Netezza_2_DataLake-/README.md

 Things to note:

-The script is for a single table yet in comcination with NEtezza script (nz)tavles) can be called to list the tables in a database to execute the script as needed to loop through a list of tables.
+The script is for a single table yet in combination with NEtezza script (nz_tables)can be called to list the tables in a database to execute the script as needed to loop through a list of tables.

 Modified the IBM Neteza nz_backup command to add a header to each of the eight CSV files that get created - The is imprtant for Synapse Pipeline / ADF load to Synapse dedicated pool.

 The data is unloaded in multile streams to CSV file.s

 Please use eight streams as its proven to be the sweet spot for the Netezza nz_backup utility script.

 For larger NEtezza appliance you can use 16 : 2 rack or higher.